- Chart

 Core Business Areas

-- Vaccines (Sanofi Pasteur): One of the largest vaccine manufacturers globally, offering a range of vaccines for influenza, polio, pertussis, and other infectious diseases.
+- Vaccines: A leading global vaccine producer, offering a wide range of vaccines for influenza, polio, meningitis, and other infectious diseases.

 Leadership and Structure